-Global grants are funded by The Rotary Foundation from the World Fund in a range of \$15,000-\$400,000.
-The Foundation matches cash at 50 percent and DDF contributions at 100 percent.\ Global grants have a minimum budget of \$30,000.
+Cash contributions are no longer matched by the World Fund, but they can still help finance global grants.
+Global grant sponsors need to add 5% to their global grant cash contributions to pay the expenses associated with processing those donations.
 All global grants must be sponsored by two clubs or districts: a host sponsor in the country where the activity takes place and an international sponsor outside that country.